toitware/ide-tools/vscode/README.md

 </p>

 ### Deploy and run apps
-[Run and deploy](https://docs.toit.io/deploy/runordeploy/) the app you are developing from the device view or from the command pallette.
+[Run and deploy](https://docs.toit.io/deploy/runordeploy/) the app you are developing from the device view or from the command palette.

 <p align=center>
 <img src="images/readme/demo-run.gif" width=75%>